top of page

 Queen Elizabeth II of England.

-For example, if the image of Queen Elizabeth II of England were used in an article about the history of the Royal family of England, a compliant alt text could simply describe the image as ”Queen Elizabeth II of England.”
+For example, if the image of Queen Elizabeth II of England was used in an article about the history of the royal family of England, a compliant alt text could simply describe the image as ”Queen Elizabeth II of England.”

-To create a more rich experience the alt text could be “Queen Elizabeth II of England looking off in a thoughtful manner and wearing lavish royal clothing and jewels.”.
+To create a richer experience, however, the alt text could read “Queen Elizabeth II of England looking off in a thoughtful manner while wearing lavish royal clothing and jewels.”

-If this same image was used in a different context: perhaps an article more focused on royal attire in England, an appropriate alt text could be “Queen Elizabeth II of England wearing a cream color dress, with a blue sash, a jeweled crown, drop earrings and blue gemstone necklace.”
+If this same image was used in a different context, such as an article focused on royal attire in England, an appropriate alt text could be “Queen Elizabeth II of England wearing a cream colored dress with a blue sash, a jeweled crown, drop earrings, and a blue gemstone necklace.”

 As another example, the alt text below describes an image of a park: